mkenne11/nogotofail-pii/docs/create_tls_proxy_cert.md

 # Creating a Certificate to performing MitM TLS Proxying

-nogotofail-pii can be configured to run as a man-in-the-middle (MitM) TLS.
+nogotofail-pii can be configured to operate as a man-in-the-middle (MitM) TLS proxy and inspect encrypted (HTTPS) traffic for PII.
 The method described here is using a self-signed certificate and requires two certificate chain files (PEM format) to be created:

-- **ca-chain-cleartext.key.cert.pem** certificate chain file containing the two certificate public key files (root and intermediate) and the intermediate certificate private key (private key unencrypted).
+- **ca-chain-cleartext.key.cert.pem** certificate chain file contains the two certificate public key files (root and intermediate) and the intermediate certificate private key (the private key is unencrypted).
-- **ca-chain.cert.pem** certificate chain file containing the two certificate public key files (root and intermediate).
+- **ca-chain.cert.pem** certificate chain file contains the two certificate public key files (for the root and intermediate certificates).

-The recommended procedure is described below and is based on the method used here: https://jamielinux.com/docs/openssl-certificate-authority/create-the-root-pair.html
+The recommended procedure below and is based on the method used here: https://jamielinux.com/docs/openssl-certificate-authority/create-the-root-pair.html

 ## 1. Setting up the Certificate Authority

 ###  a.
 Preparation

 Create a folder to store the Certificate Authority (CA) files.